panjakubpl/homebridge-eq3hk/README.md

 ## Installation

-After installing the plugin, you need to pair your EQ3 Bluetooth thermostat with your system:
+After installing the plugin, you need to pair your Eqiva eQ-3 (EQ3) Bluetooth thermostat with your system:

 1. Enter the Bluetooth control:
    ```bash